Ensemble Kalman Methods: A Mean Field Perspective: Introduction

-Central to our mathematical presentation of Kalman-based methods is the adoption of mean-field and transport perspectives on the subject.
-The incorporation of data within filtering constitutes (possibly approximate) application of Bayes' theorem; the papers \citet{daumetal2010}, \citet{reich2011dynamical}, \citet{SR-marzouk2012}, and the book \citet{SR-CotterReich2013} introduce novel approaches to Bayesian inversion, rooted in transport and mean-field models.
-While \citet{SR-marzouk2012}, \citet{spantini2019coupling} propose a direct numerical approximation of the underlying optimal transportation problem, \cite{daumetal2010} and \citet{reich2011dynamical} pursue a homotopy approach.
+Central to our mathematical presentation of Kalman-based methods is the adoption of mean field and transport perspectives on the subject.
+The incorporation of data within filtering constitutes (possibly approximate) application of Bayes' theorem; the papers \citet{daumetal2010}, \citet{reich2011dynamical}, \citet{SR-marzouk2012}, and the survey \citet{SR-CotterReich2013} introduce novel approaches to Bayesian inversion, rooted in transport and mean field models.
+While \citet{SR-marzouk2012}, \citet{spantini2019coupling} propose a direct numerical approximation of the underlying optimal transport problem, \citet{daumetal2010} and \citet{reich2011dynamical} pursue a homotopy approach.
 We note that the homotopy approach is closely related to iterative implementations of the EnKF, as first considered by \citet{li2007iterative}, \citet{gu2007iterative}, and \citet{sakov2012}; these homotopy approaches lead to continuous time formulations of the EnKF in the limit of infinitely many iterations, as first considered by \citet{bergemann2010localization} and \citet{bergemann2010mollified}.
+Directly starting from the continuous time filtering perspective, mean field models have been introduced independently in \citet{SR-CX10,SR-meyn13}.

-The key connection between mean-field models and ensemble methods is that the latter can be derived as particle approximations of the mean-field limit; this viewpoint will play a guiding role in our presentation of the subject of ensemble methods in these notes.
-In this context it is notable that the field of optimization, which is linked to Bayesian sampling through MAP estimation \citep{kaipio2006statistical}, has also seen recent development using mean-field models -- see \citet{carrillo2018analytical} for an overview and unifying mathematical framework.
+The key connection between mean field models and ensemble methods is that the latter can be derived as particle approximations of the mean field limit; this viewpoint will play a guiding role in our presentation of the subject of ensemble methods in this paper.
+In this context it is notable that the field of optimization, which is linked to Bayesian sampling through MAP estimation \citep{kaipio2006statistical}, has also seen recent development using mean field models -- see \citet{carrillo2018analytical} for an overview and unifying mathematical framework.

+The methods covered in this survey provide only approximate solutions to the underlying filtering, inference and/or optimization problem, in the mean field limit.
+The approximations invoked are based on assuming linear Gaussian structure, where the mean field models are exact, but applying the resulting methodology outside this regime.
+In the context of the optimization and Bayesian approaches to inversion, affine invariant algorithms (introduced in \citet{goodman2010ensemble}) play an important conceptual role in understanding the power of ensemble Kalman methods: affine invariance can be used to show universal convergence rates for linear Gaussian problems.
+Empirically the affine invariance confers advantages when ensemble Kalman methods are applied beyond the linear Gaussian setting.
+In practice this benefit must be weighed against the error resulting from using ensemble Kalman methods outside the linear Gaussian setting.